conan-io/docs/tutorial/creating_packages/define_package_information.rst

     $ cd examples2/tutorial/creating_packages/package_information

 - Package to another place.
 Imagine that we are packaging our library files in other place... let's see how to change that...
 Add flags, defines, system_libs...
+- Different library names for debug/release
+- Use options to propagate information conditionally
 - Add a system_lib dependency ? add flags ?
 - Set target names for libraries ?
 - Introduce properties ?